A Level History - European

-A Level Modern History is a two year course which will give you the opportunity to study a range of topics such as Britain, Democracy and Nazism and Tsarist and Communist Russia.
+Study the rise of the Nazis in Germany and the Industrial Revolution.
+A Level Modern History is a two year course which will give you the opportunity to study a range of topics between 1783-1991 such as Britain, Democracy and Nazism.
 Many students who enjoy and successfully complete this subject typically progress onto a range of degree courses including: Law, English and History.

 - Course Information